Social Work Scholarships And Financial Aid

 Most social workers earn a bachelor of social work (BSW) degree before pursuing their career.
 Others may choose to earn a master of social work (MSW) first.
 Most learners complete a bachelor’s degree in four years and a master’s in two years with full-time enrollment.

-According to the National Center for Education Statistics, annual bachelor's tuition and fees average $9,400 at public institutions and $36,700 at private ones.
+According to the National Center for Education Statistics, annual bachelor’s tuition and fees average $9,800 at public institutions and $40,700 at private ones.
 These costs do not include room and board, books, and other fees.
-Some social workers earn a master's degree, averaging $66,340 total according to Education Data Initiative statistics.
+Some social workers earn a master’s degree, with an average cost of $74,840, according to Education Data Initiative statistics.

 Since costs add up quickly, scholarships and financial aid can make the difference in students’ ability to afford school.
 Thankfully, many organizations offer social work scholarships.